GregStanton/webgl2-glsl-primer/README.md

 <img
   width="503"
   height="440"
-  alt = "A cubic space, with a coordinate system whose origin is at the center of the cube.
+  alt="A cubic space, with a coordinate system whose origin is at the center of the cube.
 A horizontal axis points right, a vertical axis points up, and a depth axis points away.
 Values along each axis range between -1 and 1." src="https://github.com/user-attachments/assets/ea261f7e-18ed-4141-81fd-3e6de54513ce" />